-Avoid communicating to any employer off the freelancer platform via Skype or other methods.
+Avoid communicating to any client off the freelancer platform via Skype or other methods.
 By communicating via the freelancer platform, you’ll have peace of mind in the case of a customer service complaint or payment dispute, that records of these conversations are checked by our customer service team.

 If we do not have records of these conversations, we can only provide limited support or recommendations.

-#7: My employer has received negative reviews
+#7: My client has received negative reviews

 #10: The project is invalid or rejected.

 Projects that harm freelancers will be rejected and deemed ‘invalid’ by the platform.
 Some projects that violate Freelancer’s Terms and Conditions involve hacking, spamming, falsification of documents, creation, buying or selling of accounts.
-If a project is invalid or has been rejected, then it’s best not to work with the employer.
+If a project is invalid or has been rejected, then it’s best not to work with the client.
 Check out our policy on invalid or rejected projects.

 How do I report fraud or scams to Freelancer?